PaycheckCalculatorOnline logo

 Benefits Typically Included with Salaried Positions:

-- Health insurance: Employer typically pays 70–80% of premium, worth $6,000–$15,000/year
+- Health insurance: Employer typically pays 70–80% of premium — worth $6,000–$15,000/year depending on plan and family coverage

-- Paid time off (PTO): 2–4 weeks average, worth $2,885–$5,769/year at $75,000
+- Paid time off (PTO): 2–4 weeks average at $75,000 = $2,885–$5,769/year in effective compensation

-- 401(k) match: 3–6% employer match = $2,250–$4,500/year at $75,000
+- 401(k) employer match: 3–6% match = $2,250–$4,500/year at $75,000

-- Life/disability insurance: typically $500–$2,000/year value
+- Life/disability insurance: typically $500–$2,000/year in employer-paid value

-Total compensation at $75,000 salary with full benefits:
+Total Compensation at $75,000 Salary with Full Benefits:

 - $75,000 base salary equivalent

-+ $4,500 retirement match equivalent
+- +$4,500 for retirement match equivalent

-= ~$111,500 in gross revenue needed to match a $75,000 salaried position
+= ~$101,565–$104,565 in gross revenue needed to match the full value of a $75,000 salaried position

 Exempt vs. Non-Exempt: Legal Classification Matters